Nishikori fends off spirited Klahn to advance

 After a tepid start, Klahn won all his first serve points in the second set and saved three of the four break point opportunities against him.

-Nishikori, who reached the semi-finals last year and in 2016, broke Klahn to take the third set, switching the momentum back in his favor and dominating the longer rallies.
+Nishikori, who reached the semi-finals last year and in 2016, broke Klahn to take the third set, switching the momentum back in his favour and dominating the longer rallies.

 Inconsistency ultimately proved Klahn’s downfall as the 29-year-old committed 62 unforced errors in the match, 30 more than his opponent.